kikipoulet/SukiUI/README.md

 ### SukiUI 5.0.0 :
  - Lots of slight design changes, please see the gif just below
  - the look of the controls are now almost definitive.
-(Only the stepper will change soon)
  - I plan to replace all the images of the documentation because some are really old
  - Like usual, do not hesitate to suggest new controls idea that could benefit the library